 It’s been a crazy couple of weeks at my house.
-I am now (temporarily) working what is undeniably full-time for the first time in 10 years as I prepare for the launch of From Bud to Boss.
+I am now (temporarily) working what is undeniably full-time for the first time in 10 years.
 My focus word for this season: Adjustment.
 It’s an adjustment for me, as I figure out how to manage my work, my family, my friendships, and my home.
 It’s an adjustment for my kids and my husband.
 It’s an adjustment of priorities, schedule, and expectations.

 It’s not always EASY, I’m learning a lot, and I’m loving it all.